ohmatheus/Turbofan-ML-lifecycle/README.md

 ![turbofan](images/Turbofan-operation-lbp.png)
 - Features: per-engine time-based features on multiple cycles (3 settings, 21 sensors).
 - Already delivered with a train split, and a test split.
 We have ground truth RUL for both of them.
-- Model: Random Forest (scikit-learn) for speed/simplicity and quick iterations.
+- Model: Random Forest for speed/simplicity and quick iterations.
 Model bundles and feature names are tracked and hot-reloaded by the prediction service.
-- Results: reasonable RUL prediction performance for demonstrating lifecycle behaviors.
+- Results: RUL prediction performance for demonstrating lifecycle behaviors.
 The emphasis is on the system performances rather than SOTA metrics. (for this portfolio project)
 - Future: explore LSTM/GRU or other sequence models for improved sequence modeling.

 Current performances with RandomForest, simple hyperparameters, all FE, and training and all train data and test on all test data: